 Fellow Since 1998

-This profile was prepared when Merry Barua was elected to the Ashoka Fellowship in 1998.
+This description of Merry Barua's work was prepared when Merry Barua was elected to the Ashoka Fellowship in 1998.

 Merry Barua is creating a comprehensive set of services on the Indian subcontinent that improve the quality of life for autistic children and the people in their lives, while making known the need for public and governmental recognition of this communication disorder.